All Episodes

 It's working for the country.

-Now, I gave you those other economic statistics, and the Trump administration has another all-time economic record today, and this one could explain why the latest Rasmussen survey from Friday or Thursday, no, Friday last week showed that African American support for the president, which was at 8%, is now at 29%.
+And this one could explain why the latest Rasmussen survey from Friday or Thursday, no, Friday last week showed that African-American support for the president, which was at 8%, is now at 29%.

-In other words, it was at 8% on election day, 2016.
+In other words, it was at 8% on Election Day 2016.

-Well, why is that changed?
+Well, why has that changed?

 Well, okay, we'll take out the margin of 24%.